- The Best Guide for Writing a Concert Report

 Write Down Observations and Create a List of Compositions

 Your concert report's reliability depends on how you observe everything, from musical performances to their time and space.
+Make a detailed analysis as you would do while writing a movie review.
 Focus on stage lighting, intermission, and attires.
 All readers want to know what compositions you review.
 So ensure to create a complete list before you start writing.

 Review Musicians and Audience